-Please join the Behavioral Health Association of Providers, Epstein Becker Green, and Nelson Hardiman for a winter / spring webinar series that will address topics highlighting the accelerating legal and policy issues for the behavioral health industry.
+This was part of a partnership between Behavioral Health Association of Providers, Epstein Becker Green, and Nelson Hardiman: offering a winter / spring webinar series that addressed topics highlighting the accelerating legal and policy issues for the behavioral health industry.

 While the industry has long recognized the harm and abuse that results from "body brokering" and the improper use of “sober homes,” the SUPPORT for Patients and Communities Act criminalizes deceptive and misleading marketing practices that may still be used by some SUD providers.

 This webinar discusses the current state of SUD-related marketing activities and will equip well-intentioned SUD providers with the resources to recognize marketing pitfalls, including activities that are now illegal.
 Your reputation as a provider is an essential asset, and this webinar will help you understand how to effectively market without placing your organization in legal jeopardy.